The impact of housing affordability on families

 “There are broad, long-term effects to affordable housing,” says Mickelson.
 “People who are affordably housed earn more over their lifetime, they live longer, their children do better in school.”

-These outcomes not only reduce existing poverty, she says, but can help end the cycle of intergenerational poverty inside a family that unstable and unaffordable housing can perpetuate.
+These outcomes not only reduce existing poverty, she says, but can help end the cycle of intergenerational poverty that unstable and unaffordable housing can perpetuate.

 Health: Determined by zip code

 “If your housing is unaffordable, you then struggle with having to make tradeoffs.
 We know the stress of those tradeoffs is toxic for parents.
-It is toxic for kids,” says Dr. Megan Sandel, associate professor of pediatrics at the Boston University School of Medicine and an associate professor of environmental health at the Boston University School of Public Health.
+It is toxic for kids,” says Dr. Megan Sandel, associate professor of pediatrics and of environmental health at Boston University.

 This stress can manifest itself in both mental and physical health concerns, she says.
 “Having to make those tradeoffs or worry about making next month’s rent can have huge implications in terms of high blood pressure, diabetes, heart disease, depression and other mental health illness.”

-When a formerly cost-burdened family no longer has to divert money that could pay for health care to cover monthly housing costs, they can spend more up front for preventative care and less on expensive emergency care later.
+When a formerly cost-burdened family no longer has to cover oppressive monthly housing costs, they can afford more preventative care and spend less on expensive emergency care.
 What’s more, leaving behind the stress of unaffordable rent or poor living conditions can lead to improved health for families.

 Stability: Child development and education